breez/breez-sdk-docs/src/notifications/custom_notifications.md

             self.onShutdown()
         }
     }

+    // Use the `onEvent` function to handle events from the Breez SDK
+    // that can be used in your task public func onEvent(e: BreezEvent) {}

     // The 'onShutdown' function can be called when the notification service extension is about to be
     // shutdown by the OS, here you can cleanup and display the failed push notification message